rnand/Youtube-downloader/README.md

 **To download the executable**, go to **downloads** section under releases : https://github.com/rnand/Youtuble-downloader/releases

-You need .net framework 4 to run the application.
+You need dot net framework 4 to run the application.

-You probably also need ffmpeg for DASH videos.
+You also need ffmpeg for DASH videos.
 Get it here: https://www.ffmpeg.org/download.html

 **USAGE**